OrbitalEnterprises/evekit-sync/esi_porting_notes.md

 title | (deleted) | *N/A* | Moved to new `MemberTitle` model.

 ### Outpost

+This model is no longer needed and will be removed.

 ### OutpostServiceDetail

+This model is no longer needed and will be removed.

 ### Role

 This model is no longer needed and will be removed.